 Tomas Hampejs, tomas.hampejs@gmail.com

 The academic debate about religion, cognition and culture significantly marks the existence of cognitive science of religion in time as in its scope.
-Although at its beginning sharply separating, nowadays for a decade reintegrating atmosphere of discussion takes in recent Acumen [2013] / Routledge [2014] anthology named Origins of religion, cognition and culture another firm installment.
-An entanglement of the main three topics, an explicit hallmark of Aarhus voice in CSR (and title of the Aarhus book series) makes an impression that this book of essays could be taken as RCC research unit manifesto – yet it should be read as more of actual record of CSR intra-debate, by providing a space for various not always aligning accounts of relationship between the phenomena behind the three categories.
-The twenty from twenty one contributions made with few exceptions by professional scholars of religion trace their history to the Aarhus CSR conference held in 2006, which borders a “bringing the culture back on the stage” intra-field wave.
+Although at its beginning sharply separating, over the last decade reintegrating atmosphere of discussion takes in recent Acumen [2013] / Routledge [2014] anthology named Origins of religion, cognition and culture another firm installment.
+An entanglement of the main three topics, an explicit hallmark of Aarhus voice in CSR (and title of the Aarhus book series) makes an impression that this book of essays could be taken as an RCC research unit manifesto – yet it should be read as more of actual record of CSR intra-debate, by providing a space for various, not always aligning, accounts of relationship between the phenomena behind the three categories.
+Twenty of the twenty one contributions made, with a few exceptions by professional scholars of religion, trace their history to the Aarhus CSR conference held in 2006, which borders a “bringing the culture back on the stage” intra-field wave.
 The group dance of the title categories will not satisfy a hunger for a smooth synchronized movement – articles cannot deny their individuality, nevertheless they work in synergy.
 It could be said that the scientific disentanglement of the complex relationship between cognition, culture and religion is still at its origin, and the anthology enacts perfectly a pioneering role of searching first for the right questions and horizons of discussion.

 The “origins” in the title echoes the general ultimate explanation perspective of CSR yet aims for a broader approach at the same time.
 The book is divided into two parts, first named “Evolutionary scenarios” and second called “Cognitive theories”.
-The former address to topics of its title although the evolutionary perspective is sometimes rather background than primary aim and the latter covers critical reflexive works debating the chosen established theoretical projects themselves (usually discussing aspects of so called standard model of CSR).
-The two dimensional structure does not fit all studies equally well, but the editor’s introductory chapter provides excellent frame for a first guidance in the broadly laid themes.
-Concerning the complex topic, it is not surprise the real synthesis and digestion is a reader’s role.
+The former addresses the topics of its title although the evolutionary perspective is sometimes more of a background than a primary aim and the latter covers critical reflexive works debating the chosen established theoretical projects themselves (usually discussing aspects of so called standard model of CSR).
+The two dimensional structure does not fit all studies equally well, but the editor’s introductory chapter provides an excellent frame for a first guidance in the broadly laid themes.
+Concerning the complex topic, it is no surprise that the real synthesis and digestion is a reader’s role.